 clue card and a compass.
 You also might want to bring some water and food.

-Each of the points has an orange and white control (see picture) with an orienteering punch (a small stapler) in it.
+Each of the points has an orange and white control (see picture) with a word written on it.

 These controls are a bit more weather proof than standard orienteering flags.

-Here's the answer key for the punch patterns.
+Here's the answer key for all the controls.

 Here are step by step instructions for doing the course.